 Comparing Cost of Living with the National Average

-It’s helpful to know how Pittsburgh’s cost of living compares to the rest of the country.
-Compared to other big U.S. cities, most prices are low.
-It’s also easy to rent or buy a house because it costs less than in many other cities.
-The low cost of living makes life better for the people who live there.
+It’s useful to know how Pittsburgh’s cost of living stacks up to the rest of the country.
+Most prices are low compared to other big U.S. cities.
+It is also cheaper than many other cities, and it is easy to rent or buy a house.
+The low cost of living makes life better for the people living there.

-It can be very cheap to live in Pittsburgh, given how much people there make.
-This number shows that most people, especially single people, don’t need to make much money to be happy.
-A lot of the time, things like food, fun, and medical care are cheaper than in other big cities.
-Tools such as the Pittsburgh living tool can tell you a lot about prices.
-People who are going to or already live in the city can use this to make good budget plans and get the most out of the city’s financial pros.
+Pittsburgh is a very cheap place to live.
+People make a lot of money.
+This number indicates that you don’t have to make a lot of money to be happy for most people, especially single people.
+Things like food, fun, and medical care often cost less than they do in other big cities.
+There are tools out there, like the Pittsburgh living tool, that can tell you a lot about prices.
+This can be utilized by people going or living in the city to make good budget plans and get the most out of the financial pros of the city.

 The Housing Market and Average Rent in Pittsburgh